guyalt11/Wortli/README.md

-# Top Card - an app to practice vocabulary
+# Wörtli - an app to practice vocabulary